zapSNH/zapsCoolPhotonTheme/README.md

 - - On certain Firefox forks, extension signing is disabled by default.
 - Has auto-updating and a built-in configurator.

-This version is loosley based on [Paxmod](https://github.com/numirias/paxmod).
+This version is loosely based on [Paxmod](https://github.com/numirias/paxmod).

 Open `about:config` and set:
 | Pref | Value | Description |